specsolutions/specsync-for-tfs-documentation/getting-started/getting-started-specflow.md

 This chapter goes through the setup and the synchronization steps for SpecFlow projects.
 For non-SpecFlow projects, like Cucumber, please check page [Getting started using Cucumber](getting-started-cucumber.md).

 SpecSync is a synchronization tool that can be invoked from the command line.
-For SpecFlow projects, there is also a SpecFlow plugin that enables synchronizing automated test cases if that is necessary.
-This guide shows you step-by-step how the synchronization tool and the SpecFlow plugin can be configured.
+This guide shows you step-by-step how the synchronization tool can be configured.

 ## Preparation

-For setting up SpecSync for Azure DevOps, you need a SpecFlow project and a Azure DevOps project.
+For setting up SpecSync for Azure DevOps, you need a SpecFlow project and an Azure DevOps project.
 For the supported Azure DevOps versions, please check the [Compatibility](../reference/compatibility.md) list.

 In our guide, we will use a calculator example \(MyCalculator\) that uses SpecFlow v2.3 with MsTest.
 The SpecFlow project is called `MyCalculator.Specs`.
 The sample project can be downloaded from [GitHub](https://github.com/gasparnagy/specsync-basic-calculator-specflow).

-For a synchronization target we use an Azure DevOps project: `https://specsyncdemo.visualstudio.com/MyCalculator`. \(An Azure DevOps project for testing SpecSync can be created for free from the [Azure DevOps website](https://azure.microsoft.com/en-us/services/devops/)\).
+For a synchronization target we use an Azure DevOps project: `https://specsyncdemo.visualstudio.com/MyCalculator`.
+(An Azure DevOps project for testing SpecSync can be created for free from the [Azure DevOps website](https://azure.microsoft.com/en-us/services/devops/)).

 ## Installation